×

 Why I Keep Coming Back to This Keto Red Velvet Cake

-• Only 4g net carbs per slice – rich enough to feel indulgent while still staying low carb.
+• Only 4g net carbs per slice – It feels like a real celebration cake while still staying low carb.

 And if you’ve tried some of my other favorite keto desserts like keto carrot cake, keto brownies, keto cheesecake, or my newer red velvet cheesecake brownies, there’s a good chance this cake will end up on repeat too.